Race Details

 Spectators are welcome, but they must stay off of all paved road surfaces during the event.
 They are not allowed within the transition area (exception: parents and families of younger (18 and under) school athletes).

-Have a friend or loved one who wants to be “part of the action”?
 Ask them to consider being one of the over 100 volunteers who help make each year’s event a success.
 They receive a t-shirt, swag and post-race food.
 Register to be a volunteer.

 Yoga?
 Yes!